inverno-io/inverno-tools/inverno-maven-plugin/README.md

 $ mvn inverno:run -Dinverno.exec.vmOptions="-Xms2G -Xmx2G"
 ```

-By default the plugin will detect the main class of the application, but it is also possible to specify it explicitly in case multiple main classes exist in the project module.
+By default, the plugin will detect the main class of the application, but it is also possible to specify it explicitly in case multiple main classes exist in the project module.

 ```plaintext
 $ mvn inverno:run -Dinverno.exec.mainClass=io.inverno.example.Main